percona/percona-backup-mongodb/doc/source/running.rst

 .. code-block:: bash

   $ pbm cancel-backup
-  Backup cancelation has started
+  Backup cancellation has started

-After the command execution, the backup is marked as cancelled in the |pbm-list| output:
+After the command execution, the backup is marked as canceled in the |pbm-list| output:

 .. code-block:: bash

   $ pbm list
   ...
-  2020-04-30T18:05:26Z	Cancelled at 2020-04-30T18:05:37Z
+  2020-04-30T18:05:26Z	Canceled at 2020-04-30T18:05:37Z

 .. _pbm.backup.delete: